 "Are you ready to overcome built-in systemic injustices to catalyze transformational lasting change in our communities?"
 That's the question the Philanthropic Initiative for Racial Equity (PRE) poses as it presents its new "Grantmaking with a Racial Justice Lens: A Practical Guide."

-For the month of August, GIA’s photo banner features work supported by National Performance Network (NPN).
+For the month of February, GIA’s photo banner features work supported by Montana Arts Council.

 As we begin a year in which a federal election will take place, we at Grantmakers in the Arts would like to encourage all of us to advocate for our field, our artists, our communities, this year and every year.